Saving up for a deposit on your first home doesn't have to be that difficult, if you know how.

 Gifted deposits can be used in conjunction with Help to Buy schemes and your own savings.

 You may want to help your loved one buy a house, but you might not have the spare cash to do so right now (perhaps you need this money for your retirement fund).
-However, there are other ways you can help still.
+However, there are other ways you can help.

-You could help by becoming a mortgage guarantor.
-As a mortgage guarantor, you’re basically saying that if your loved one, for whatever reason, can’t pay their mortgage anymore, you’ll step in and pay it for them.
+You could be a mortgage guarantor.
+As a mortgage guarantor, you’re basically saying that if your loved one can’t pay their mortgage anymore, for whatever reason, you’ll step in and pay it for them.
 You can do this by either offsetting your property, or a savings account, against their mortgage.
 Read our article ‘What is a mortgage guarantor?’ to find out more.

 Overall, gifted deposits can take a huge weight off your shoulders and give you the chance you need to finally buy a house!